jannajoceli/AI-Methodology-Map/README.md

 What is your research aim?
 What prompt(s)?
 Why?

+The explorations and findings are to be visually documented, such as in [teaching resources for documenting the map exploration](https://genmap.designingwithai.ch/teaching-resources).

 ### Method 3: Designing a digital methods project with generative AI

+This method allows experimental and exploratory analysis of GenAI models, outputs, and interfaces.
+You will organise a workflow responsive to Method 2.
+The following steps and decisions will support you in designing a digital method project with GenAI outputs and/or interfaces.

+What techniques and methods support analysing and visualising GenAI outputs, models or interfaces? (please check the How to Cite section for network vision methods to repurpose visual-generate content).

+The explorations and findings are to be visually documented, such as in [teaching resources for documenting the map exploration](https://genmap.designingwithai.ch/teaching-resources).

 ## Reproducibility

-Regarding reproducibility, although the map is developed for implementation in workshops or AI sprints, it allows anyone to independently repeat the procedures without needing mediators.
-Individuals can use the map's essential theoretical points as a guide to engage with GenAI and take advantage of the external teaching resources.
+The map is developed for implementation in workshops or AI sprints.
+It allows anyone to independently repeat the procedures without needing mediators.
+The map's essential theoretical points can guide engaging with and critically reflecting on GenAI and practically following its interconnected methods to advance digital methods research.
+It is up to you whether to follow these possibilities separately or embrace them in a combination mode 👩🏻‍💻🤓✨❣️

 ## Useful Links
 [AI Methodology Map](https://genmap.designingwithai.ch/map)